Oued Zenati: History

 During the Numidian era (399BC-50BC), the region was highly cultivated and protected by military points spread all over the place, still present today.

-The town's Early African Christian history is portrayed in the Eloa status in the town agora.
+The town's Early African Christian history is portrayed in the Eloa statue in the town agora.
 Eloa, the angel of sorrow and compassion in Christian Mythology is said to have been born from a tear Jesus shed.
 In Alfred de Vigny's poem Eloa, we find Jesus at Lazarus' grave.
 He is deeply moved by the grief of Martha and Mary after losing their brother.
 So he sheds one heavenly tear, and Eloa is born.

 Geography

 It is located 40 km (to the West) from Guelma, 110 km of Annaba and 70 km from Constantine.
 Oued Zenati is also the name of a river in the commune.
 The village has an agricultural vocation, very poor industrially.